What makes a new development a place in its own right?

 Recently the area has become popular with a range of occupiers, including the thriving TMT scene overflowing from Shoreditch and the West End; traditional big businesses looking for a more lively location than the City core; and creative companies that value the area’s design heritage.
 Attracting them is a wide and growing range of bars and restaurants, good transport links – which will improve further with the imminent arrival of Crossrail – and a creative vibe.

 There is more to come.
-The Museum of London plans to move to West Smithfield, while the City of London Corporation has partnered with the Barbican, Guildhall School of Music & Drama, London Symphony Orchestra and Museum of London to launch the Culture Mile.
+The Museum of London plan to move to West Smithfield, while the City of London Corporation has partnered with the Barbican, Guildhall School of Music & Drama, London Symphony Orchestra and Museum of London to launch the Culture Mile.
 This initiative aims to bring a new symphony hall to the Museum of London’s present site, designed by architects Diller Scofidio + Renfro, co-designers of New York’s High Line.

 Given the strengthening of the area’s cultural offerings and connectivity via the Elizabeth line, there is a significant rise in investment, lettings interest and development.
 New developments are in the pipeline around Farringdon station, while Barts Square, Helical’s 3.2-acre scheme designed to pick up on the area’s traditional warehouses and classic stone-and-brick facades, will bring further life to Smithfield through new homes, offices and retail, vibrant cafés and restaurants and a revived church garden to create a tranquil green space.